 - receive a plaque in recognition of the Award

 - be highlighted on the Advocacy pages of the IGCS website

-IGCS is currently accepting nominations for its 2020 Distinguished Advocacy Award.
-The deadline for receipt of nominations for the 2020 Award is April 15, 2020, at 11:59 pm EST. Award recipients will be determined by a Selection Committee with IGCS Council consultation.
+IGCS is no longer accepting nominations for its 2021 Distinguished Advocacy Award.
+The deadline for receipt of nominations was May 7, 2021.
+Award recipients will be determined by a Selection Committee with IGCS Council consultation.
 In selecting award recipients, we will consider global distribution of the award and regional ableness; however, these will not be the primary considerations.
 We accept self-nominations.

 Award recipients must be patients-survivors, family members, caregivers, or other individuals who make outstanding contribution(s) to the patient-survivor community and be engaged in one or more of the following areas:

 - advocating for enhanced cancer awareness and prevention

 - providing or advocating for the delivery of the highest-quality cancer care

 - supporting achievement of the highest quality of life possible (to include support or palliative care)

 - implementing program(s) that support and/or advance health equity